 If you thought an emergency fund and savings are the same thing, we’re sorry to tell you that’s a budgeting myth.
 We’ve explained the importance of building savings in our Budgeting Q&As but we really can’t stress this enough.
 Unexpected events can take us all by surprise so it’s important that you have money set aside to take care of emergencies.
 But remember, your emergency fund should be separate from your savings.
 The first is for the short-term things which must be dealt with now, the latter is more long-term and helps you in the future.

-We’ve written an article about helping kids to understand budgeting and it really is one of the best things you can do for your children’s future.
-No matter how old they are, help your kids understand budgeting.
-We guarantee that they will thank-you in the future!
+We’ve written an article about Budgeting for Kids.
+Helping kids to understand how to manage money is one of the best things you can do for your child's future and we guarantee that they will thank you later!

 Just as you should keep an eye on your bank accounts, you should keep an eye on your budget too.
 There may be things you need to adjust or you might realise that there are subscriptions you’re not using anymore.
 Make sure you review your budget regularly and make any necessary changes.